 In this paper, static analyses of beams on a three-dimensional (3D), elastic and isotropic halfspace are considered.
 Strip footing adopted in building structures is a typical example of beam resting on a half-space.
-For this reason, static analyses of beams resting on half-space or soil were performed by many researchers up to present days and a wide range of analytical and numerical models can be found in literature [1-9], characterized by different assumptions for foundation elements and for half-space behavior.
+For this reason, static analyses of beams resting on half-space or soil were performed by many researchers up to present days and a wide range of analytical and numerical models can be found in literature [1-5], characterized by different assumptions for foundation elements and for half-space behavior.

-Focusing on 3D half-space behavior, the early studies of Boussinesq and Cerruti [10, 11] defined the Green functions of an elastic and isotropic 3D half-space.
-Starting from such Green functions, the expressions for stresses and displacements generated by a vertical force applied on the halfspace surface can be determined.
-Analyses related to the determination of displacements generated by various force distributions on the surface of the half-space were carried out by many researchers [1, 4, 6, 8, 9].
-For instance, Love [12] determined surface displacements generated by a uniform pressure over a rectangular area, whereas the indentation of a rigid punch on a half-space represents another problem which involves Boussinesq solution [10, 11].
+Focusing on 3D half-space behavior, the early studies of Boussinesq and Cerruti [6, 7] defined the Green functions of an elastic and isotropic 3D half-space.
+Starting from such Green functions, the expressions for stresses and displacements generated by a concentrated force applied on the half-space surface can be determined.
+Analyses related to the determination of displacements generated by various force distributions on the surface of the half-space were carried out by many researchers [1-5].
+For instance, Love [8] determined surface displacements generated by a uniform pressure over a rectangular area, whereas the indentation of a rigid punch on a half-space represents another problem which involves Boussinesq solution [6, 7].

-The static analysis of beams on 3D half-space was considered for the first time by Biot [13], who studied an Euler-Bernoulli (E-B) beam having infinite length resting on an elastic half-space adopting Fourier integrals.
-Beam deflection was considered only along its longitudinal axis and a relation between half-space elastic parameters and the Winkler subgrade constant was suggested.
-The same problem was studied by Rvachev [14], that also extended the solution to a strip in flexure along both contact surface directions [15].
-Lekkerekker [16] proposed an asymptotic solution of the integral equation arising from the general differential equation of the beam on half-space, whereas the corresponding rigorous solution was obtained by Koiter [17, 18].
-Gorbuonov-Possadov [19] studied E-B beams having infinite and finite length on elastic half-space adopting the power series method.
-Barden [20] studied E-B beams of finite length on elastic half-space adopting power series and compared the results with experimental data.
-Then, Vesic [21] solved the same problem introduced by Biot and considered the case of an infinite beam loaded by a concentrated load and a couple.
-More recent developments dealing with infinite beams are represented by the contributions of Selvadurai and co-workers, that studied an infinite beam embedded in an elastic half-space [22] and resting on a poroelastic half-space [23].
+The static analysis of beams on 3D half-space was considered for the first time by Biot [9], who studied an Euler-Bernoulli (E-B) beam having infinite length resting on an elastic half-space adopting Fourier integrals.
+Moreover, a relation between half-space elastic parameters and the Winkler subgrade constant was suggested.
+Gorbuonov-Possadov [10] studied E-B beams having infinite and finite length on elastic half-space adopting the power series method.
+Barden [11] studied E-B beams of finite length on elastic half-space adopting power series and compared the results with experimental data.
+Then, Vesic [12] solved the same problem introduced by Biot and considered the case of an infinite beam loaded by a concentrated load and a couple.

-In order to numerically solve interaction problems of beams and plates resting on elastic foundation, both Finite Element (FE) and Boundary Element (BE) methods were largely adopted by many authors [7].
-Finite element method (FEM) allows to describe complex soil media and surface profiles [4, 24].
+In order to numerically solve interaction problems of beams and plates resting on elastic foundation, both Finite Element (FE) and Boundary Element (BE) methods were largely adopted by many authors [13].
+Finite element method (FEM) allows to describe complex soil media and surface profiles [2, 14].
 However, the substrate mesh has to be extended far away from the loaded area to ensure vanishing displacements at the boundaries, leading to a huge number of FEs.
-To improve the computational efficiency, infinite elements were used, see [7, 25] and references cited therein.
+To improve the computational efficiency, infinite elements were used, see [13, 15] and references cited therein.
 It is worth observing that using classical beam FEs and brick FEs for the substrate does not allow for the angular continuity at the contact surface.
-In principle, this problem may be solved by introducing special interface elements between brick and plate bending elements [26].
+In principle, this problem may be solved by introducing special interface elements between brick and plate bending elements [16].